gabecano4308/gabecano4308.github.io/_posts/2025-05-27-llm_summarizer_pt1.md

 This is a lightweight implementation meant to demonstrate how to host a trained model on a Flask webpage with a sql database.
 It's not the most barebones way to demo a model on a webpage -- for an even easier way with zero html needed, I recommend checking out [streamlit](https://streamlit.io/).

 All the code for this blog can be found in one place on this [GitHub page](https://github.com/gabecano4308/summarizer-webpage), which also includes a directory for unit tests and a `pyproject.toml` build script.
-There are plenty of enhancements that can be made to this project.
-I plan to write a follow-up post where I use Docker to build an image of this application and deploy the image on a cloud platform like AWS.
+There are plenty of enhancements that can be made to this project, including optimizing for speed and deploying the application on a cloud platform such as AWS.